mikaelmello/pingo/README.md

                          or received.
 In this case ping does not stop after count packet are sent, it waits either for deadline expire or until count probes are answered or for some error notification from network.
                          (default -1)

+  -f, --flood            Flood ping.
+For every ECHO_REQUEST sent a period '.' is printed, while for ever ECHO_REPLY
+                         received a backspace is printed.
+This provides a rapid display of how many packets are being dropped.
+It sets interval to 0.01s between packets.
+Only available in privileged mode.

   -h, --help             help for pingo